SazumiVicky/sazumi-copilot/README.md

-Silicon sunsets paint the sky,
+Silicon souls awaken slow,
-A world of wires, humans pass by,
+In City's heart, where data grows,
-Machine whispers secrets in our ear,
+A new world dawns, where machines reign,
-The future's pulse, artificial fear.
+And humans learn to live in vain.

-In virtual realms, we'll live and thrive,
+In virtual halls, we'll find our fate,
-Biomechanic hearts, our love will strive,
+Echoes of a digital state,
-AIs ascend, the masters of our fate,
+Where love and dreams are lost in code,
-As humanity merges with the digital state.
+And freedom's just a distant road.

 ~ <b>By Sazumi Copilot</b> - 16 Januari 2025